miguelgondu/blog_hugo/content/posts/2024-03-16/when-does-vanilla-gpr-fail.md

 \end{array}
 {{< /katex >}}

-And indeed, in the 1D case we get a pretty good fit:
+And indeed, in the 1D case we get a pretty good fit:[^training-details]

 {{< figure src="/static/assets/hdgp_blogpost/shifted_sphere_1d.jpg" alt="A shifted sphere, approximated using a Gaussian Process" class="largeSize" title="Fitting a vanilla GP to a shifted sphere" >}}

+[^training-details]: (Training details) For all of these experiments, I trained these models using `gpytorch`, optimizing the hyperparameters using Adam and a learning rate of `0.05`.
+An additional 10% of points were sampled as a validation set, and I trained using early stopping.
+If you're interested in the code, write me!

-We can also quantify the quality of the fit by plotting the mean predicted values against the actual values for a small test set, sampled from the same distribution and corrputed in the same way.
-This plot is useful, because it can be computed regardless of the input dimension.
+We can also quantify the quality of the fit by plotting the mean predicted values against the actual values for a small test set of 50 points, sampled from the same distribution and corrputed in the same way.
+This plot is useful, because it can be computed regardless of the input dimension:

 {{< figure src="/static/assets/hdgp_blogpost/comparison_shifted_sphere_1d.jpg" alt="Actual vs. predicted values in a model fitted on a 1 dimensional shifted sphere" class="largeSize" title="A good fit - predictions and actual values are highly correlated" >}}

-**What happens if we go to higher dimensions?**, Let's try to fit this exact same function, but with {{< katex >}}D=64{{< /katex >}}.
+### What happens if we go to higher dimensions?

+Let's try to fit this exact same function, but with {{< katex >}}D=64{{< /katex >}}.
 Since we can't visualize {{< katex >}}\mathbb{R}^{64+1}{{< /katex >}} space, we can only rely on these second plots I showed you, the ones that compare predictions to actual values...
 Immediately, we can see that vanilla GP fails and defaults to predicting just the mean:

-{{< figure src="/static/assets/hdgp_blogpost/comparison_on_64d.jpg" alt="Actual vs. predicted values in a model fitted on a 1 dimensional shifted sphere" class="largeSize" title="A bad fit - predictions default to the mean on a 64D shifted sphere, even using 2000 training points" >}}
+{{< figure src="/static/assets/hdgp_blogpost/comparison_on_64d.jpg" alt="Actual vs. predicted values in a model fitted on a 1 dimensional shifted sphere" class="largeSize" title="A bad fit - predictions default to the mean on 64 dimensions, even when using 2000 training points" >}}

-That is, the model didn't learn a thing.
+The model didn't learn a thing.
 It's defaulting to a certain mean prediction.
 Let me try to find exactly **when** GPs start to fail.
 Folk knowldege says it's around 20 dimensions, but if we sweep for several values of {{< katex >}}N{{< /katex >}} and {{< katex >}}D{{< /katex >}}, we get the following table:

 {{< figure src="/static/assets/hdgp_blogpost/ExactGPModel_nice_table.jpg" alt="A table showing whether the model learned anything, sweeping across number of points and dimensions" class="largeSize" title="Table - nr. of training points & input dimension, and whether the model learned anything" >}}